Westport Risk of Injury to a Minor Lawyer

 Second and Third Offenses

-The second offense described in CGS § 53-21(a) is the most serious and is considered a Class B felony.
+As a Westport risk of injury to a minor attorney could explain, the second offense described in CGS § 53-21(a) is the most serious and is considered a Class B felony.
 This offense occurs when an adult touches the intimate body parts of a minor under the age of 16 or allows the minor to touch the intimate body parts of the adult in a sexual and indecent manner that is deemed likely to cause harm to the moral or physical health of the child.
 A violation of this provision can result in a prison sentence as long as 20 years and a fine of up to $15,000, in addition to sex offender registration requirements.

 The third-offense defined in CGS §53-21(a) prohibits the transfer of permanent custody of a minor under the age of 16 in exchange for money or anything of value.
-This provision excludes adoption procedures sanctioned under Connecticut law.
+This provision excludes adoption procedures sanctioned under law.

 In addition to the potential for heavy fines and jail time, a risk of injury arrest in Westport can also result in other unwelcome consequences such as an investigation by the Connecticut Department of Children and Families.

 With the stakes so high, it is crucial to work with a Westport risk of injury to a minor lawyer who can understand how these cases proceed through the legal system, and how to devise the best strategy for success based on your individual circumstances.
+Call our office today to schedule a consultation.